 Page 1 of 2

 PHP is a language that creates web pages, but exactly how does it do this?
 If you know some HTML, you might be wondering what PHP have to do with it and how it integrates into a web page.
 In this article we look at the idea behind PHP.

 It is assumed that you already know how to enter and run a PHP application.
-If not then consult Beginning PHP with Eclipse which explains how to download, install and use everything you need all the way to the first Hello World program.
+If not then consult Getting Started With NetBeans PHP or Beginning PHP with Eclipse which explain how to download, install and use everything you need all the way to the first Hello World program.

 What PHP does

 You can think of PHP as a general purpose computing language if you want to, but it was designed with one task in mind and it is almost exclusively used for that task - generating web pages.

 So while it might be more flattering to PHP to introduce it in the widest possible context this would be misleading and it would make the job of learning how to use it harder than it needs to be.

 So let's say the obvious to make it 100% clear.

 This means that to make any sense of PHP you also have to know about the web technology that the program is generating, and in particular HTML.